The Intellectual Property Review: Canada

 Copyright automatically subsists in all original literary, dramatic, musical or artistic works subject to certain requirements relating to the author or creator's citizenship or residency.
 Copyright protection attaches to the concrete form of expression and does not extend to protect ideas, opinions, plans, schemes or methods underlying the particular written expression thereof.

 The requirement of originality has been interpreted to mean that the work required the exercise of skill and judgement.
 Originality may be found in the selection or arrangement of existing works, such as in a compilation.
-In such cases, copyright may exist in the constituent parts and separately in the compilation as a whole.
+In these cases, copyright may exist in the constituent parts and separately in the compilation as a whole.

 Enforcement of rights